Move the Root Partition of Ubuntu

 | --- Windows C: (120 GB) --- | --- Ubuntu / (392 GB) --- |

-As planned in the diagram above, 136 GB space would be reclaimed from the Windows C: partition and merged into the root partition of Ubuntu.
-I had the experience to adjust the size of disk partitions, but this time the job was a little more risky, since it involved moving the starting point of Linux root partition.
-Linux relies on special information in directory /boot/efi
+As planned in the diagram above, 136 GB space would be reclaimed from the Windows C: partition and merged into Ubuntu’s root partition.
+While I’ve had experience resizing disk partitions before, this operation was a bit more risky–it required shifting the starting point of the Linux root partition.
+Since Linux depends on specific boot information stored in the /boot/efi directory, failing to update this information properly during the move could render the entire system unbootable.

 (gparted)$ mkdir /tmp/mydir